 3.5 Encryption and Compliance

 Many business owners are concerned about document security, adulteration, and regulatory compliance.
-When it comes to controlling internal data or and client data, these business owners find SharePoint and OneDrive both very useful for all your files.
-The granular controls and user access capabilities with internet access makes it extremely useful.
+When it comes to controlling internal data and client data, these business owners find SharePoint and OneDrive both very useful for all your files.
+The granular controls and user access capabilities with internet access make it extremely useful.
 Both Office 365 and OneDrive are extremely secure and encrypted to keep documents safe from potential threats.

 Discrete access control is also available in Office 365 for OneDrive, allowing administrators to designate access and assign user permissions.
 Microsoft encrypts all business data in the Cloud during transfer to and from server locations and stores it encrypted on the Microsoft server as well.

 3.6 Access Management

 OneDrive – an Online Folder System is most likely the best place to save private work documents that only you need to see.
-OneDrive intents for personal use only.
+OneDrive is for personal use only.
 This isn’t necessarily a problem unless you’re in a position where you need to move documents.
 Documents you create on your own can grow in importance and then become critical to projects you work on with others.
-Both the platforms offer compatible and easier way of accessing data.
-Desktop, tablets or mobile device access are some of the common ways that you can use SharePoint or one drive solutions for simpler online collaboration.
+Both the platforms offer compatible and easier ways of accessing data.
+Desktop, tablets, or mobile device access are some of the common ways that you can use SharePoint or one-drive solutions for simpler online collaboration.

-In all cases, every document is in private mode which means only the user who have created the document will be able to see it and access it.
+In all cases, every document is in a private mode which means only the user who has created the document will be able to see it and access it.
 This is not the case with SharePoint.
 SharePoint offers predefined rules and permissions by the directory or folder.
-For each file uploaded will have unique permissions of folder and directory.
-This results into more adaptability of SharePoint making it a preferable choice when it comes to team collaboration and protecting the sensitive information of enterprise.
+Each file uploaded will have unique permissions of folder and directory.
+Admin can upload the files to the SharePoint site from where he/she can easily assign the permission levels in that file.
+This results in more adaptability of SharePoint making it a preferable choice when it comes to team collaboration and protecting the sensitive information of an enterprise.